 Soon after forming his order, Francis was approached by a noblewoman, Clare of Assisi, who wished to follow him.
 She was prohibited by her father from doing so, but she escaped his castle one night and came to Francis, who gave her a simple habit like his own.
 A female complement to the Franciscan Minor Friars was established and eventually took the name the Poor Clares.

 The Pilgrimage of Rocio in Southern Spain is one of the largest Roman Catholic pilgrimages in Europe.
-On top, it’s the perfect opportunity to get a unique insight into the Andalusian culture.
+This beautiful and important European pilgrimage is the perfect opportunity to get a unique insight into the Andalusian culture.

 The El Rocío pilgrimage attracts nearly a million people from across Andalucia and the entire country, and beyond.
-Every Andalucian city, town, and the village has its own pilgrimages, for its patron saint or virgin However the El Rocio is more important than the locl saints.
+Every Andalucian city, town, and village has its own pilgrimages, for its patron saint or the Virgin Mary.
+However, the El Rocio Pilgrimage is more important than the local saints.
 It’s also one of the most colorful pilgrimages in Europe.

-The Via de la Plata or the Silver Way is an old pilgrimage route that starts in Seville in the south of Spain and finishes 1000km later in Santiago de Compostela.
-Pilgrims walking the Via can see the impressive Roman ruins of Merida and Italica, incredible cathedrals of Seville and Salamanca and small rural villages of Andalusia and Extremadura.
-The route follows an old Roman road.
+The Via de la Plata or the Silver Way is an old pilgrimage route in Europe that starts in Seville in the south of Spain and finishes 1000km later in Santiago de Compostela.
+Pilgrims walking the Via can see the impressive Roman ruins of Merida and Italica, the incredible cathedrals of Seville and Salamanca and the small rural villages of Andalusia and Extremadura.
+This gorgeous pilgrimage in Europe follows an old Roman road.

-There is evidence that the road was extensively used by local inhabitants before this period.
-In the Roman times the road was used to connect Merida and Seville, the main cities in the region, with the metal mines.
+In Roman times the road was used to connect Merida and Seville, the main cities in the region, with the metal mines.
 The route has nothing to do with silver; the name comes from the modified Latin word “platea” which means “wide road”.
 The first pilgrims followed the Via to Santiago in the 10th century shortly after the tomb of Apostle St.James was discovered.

 The route is easy to follow, the entire 1000kms are well-marked with yellow shells and arrows.
-There are many public and private albergues (hostels for pilgrims) along the way, no need to worry about accommodation.
+There are many public and private albergues (hostels for pilgrims) along the way, so it’s easy to find accommodation.
 To walk the Via every pilgrim needs a Credential, a pilgrim’s passport.
 The Credential is a small book where pilgrims collect stamps from every albergue they stay.
 It can be obtained at one of the albergues along the route or at the Pilgrim’s Office in Seville.

-But the most important aspect of Chartres Cathedral is what it holds inside, one of the most important religious relics in existence—the Sancta Camisa.
+But the most important aspect of this iconic cathedral is what it holds inside, one of the most important religious relics in existence—the Sancta Camisa.
 Otherwise known as the tunic worn by the Virgin Mary on the night of Christ’s birth, this piece of cloth is the reason Chartres Cathedral is so well-known in the world of Catholic pilgrimage sites today.

-The modern Pilgrimage to Chartres is an annual pilgrimage that begins at the Cathédrale Notre-Dame in Paris and ends at Chartres Cathedral (formally known as Cathédrale Notre-Dame de Chartres).
+The modern Pilgrimage to Chartres is an annual pilgrimage that begins at the Notre Dame Cathedral in Paris and ends at Chartres Cathedral (formally known as Cathédrale Notre-Dame de Chartres).
 This has become one of the most important pilgrimages in Europe, and because it’s not as long as other European pilgrimages like the Camino de Santiago, it’s a wonderful one for new pilgrims!

 This current pilgrimage (though there have been pilgrimages to Chartres even long before the cathedral was built) began in 1983 and takes place each year around the time of Pentecost in early summer—about 50 days after Easter.
 The journey takes between 8,000 and 10,000 pilgrims three days and crosses 62 miles door-to-door.

 As usually happens with pilgrimage routes throughout the world, in this case, the name does not lie.
-The Via Francigena takes its name because, after leaving Canterbury in the UK, it crosses France before reaching northern Italy and, finally, St. Peter’s Square in Rome.
+The Via Francigena takes its name because, after leaving Canterbury Cathedral in the UK, it crosses France before reaching northern Italy and, finally, St. Peter’s Square in Rome.
 This makes it one of the longest Catholic pilgrimages in Europe, and one of the most important religious pilgrimages in the world.

-Along with Santiago de Compostela, Lourdes, and Jerusalem, Rome is one of the cities in the world that most Catholic Christians have received on pilgrimage for centuries and centuries.
+Along with Santiago de Compostela, Lourdes, and Jerusalem, Rome is by far one of the best pilgrimage sites in Italy and best pilgrimage sites in Europe.
 But let’s be honest, Rome (or the Vatican) is probably the first in the ranking by the number of annual visitors.

-Today, the path is significantly different from the one that our ancestors once traveled since the Middle Ages.
+Today, the Via Francigena is significantly different from the one that our ancestors once traveled since the Middle Ages.